 Having mean colleagues at work can make your days much more difficult than they should be.
 Unfortunately, almost everyone will come across a coworker who is unkind, unhelpful, and unable to get along with anyone.
 If you find yourself dealing with some toxic boss or colleagues, the best thing you can do is try to ignore them as much as possible and focus on the positive people around you instead.
 Here are 12 tips for dealing with mean colleagues in the workplace so that you can continue to focus on doing excellent work and being the best version of yourself.

 1. Ignore Them

-Ignoring mean colleagues can be difficult but it is the best way to deal with them.
+Ignoring mean coworkers can be difficult, but it is the best way to deal with them.
 In that case, you must be polite even if you’re ignoring them because being rude back will not help the situation.
 You can ignore coworkers who are unsupportive and negative in a polite fashion by simply keeping your distance and avoiding their negative behaviors.

 2. Stay Calm and Professional

 No matter what the situation, always stay calm and professional.
 This is especially important when you are dealing with mean colleagues.
 You should remember that bad colleagues always want to annoy you.
 They want you to make mistakes or do something wrong in anger so that they can harass you by capitalizing on your mistakes.
 But when you keep yourself calm in this situation, they will become tired someday and stop bulling you.
 So, being calm and professional will help you to deal with mean coworkers in a peaceful way.